d-smith/notes/spark/details.md

 Data partitioning is Spark's mechanism for dividing data between multiple nodes in a cluster.

 * Think of a cluster as a interconnected nodes being used in parallel.
 * Each piece of an RDD is called a partition.
+When you load a text file, the data is split into partitions distributed across the cluster nodes.
+* Each RDD maintain a list of the partitions and an optional list of preferred locations for computing the partitions.
+* Recommendation: use 3 - 4 more partitions than there are cores in the cluster.
+* Paritioning of RDDs is performed by Partitioner objects that assign a partition index index to each RDD element.